 As specified in How does one make a composite component? the runtime must support the use of cc: tag library in the defining page pointed to by the Resource derived as specified in Creating an instance of a top level component.
-The runtime must ensure that all UIComponent children in the composite children component definition within the defining placed as of page are the UIComponent.COMPOSITE_FACET_NAME facet of the top level facet.
+The runtime must ensure that all UIComponent children in the composite component definition within the defining page are placed as children of the UIComponent.COMPOSITE_FACET_NAME facet of the top level facet.